TheIoTLearningInitiative/InternetOfThingsCommunications/documentation/Challenge.md

 __Instruction__

-> Implement a "The Tile App" like solution using your Intel Edison and your Phone
+> Implement a [The Tile App](https://www.thetileapp.com/) like solution using your Intel Edison and your Phone